What Is Parental Alienation Syndrome?

 The American Psychological Association rejects parental alienation syndrome as a legitimate diagnosis.
 It is not included in two important books that mental health professionals use to diagnose psychological issues.
 These books are the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-V) and the International Classification of Diseases, Eleventh Edition (ICD-11).
 Studies have shown that the theory behind this diagnosis is not true and it is not supported by science.

-Why is Parental Alienation A Rejected Theory?
+Why is Parental Alienation a Rejected Theory?

 The American Bar Association published an article clearly stating, “there remains no test, no data, or any experiment to support claims made concerning PAS.
 Because of this lack of scientific credibility, many organizations—scientific, medical, and legal—continue to reject its use and acceptance.”